Izziboi/Food_Drug_Prediction/README.md

 ## Files in the Repository
 The work was organized using the following files:<br><br>
-**- objdbase.csv:** This is the database file of the work.
+- **objdbase.csv:** This is the database file of the work.
 The data are saved in the csv format.

-**- food_drug_predict.ipynb:** This file contains visualizations of the data and function-by-function implementation of the solution.
+- **food_drug_predict.ipynb:** This file contains visualizations of the data and function-by-function implementation of the solution.
 It is a jupyter notebook file.

-**- pred_class.ipynb:** This file contains the class implementation of the solution.
+- **pred_class.ipynb:** This file contains the class implementation of the solution.
 It is also a jupyter notebook file.

 ## Methodology
 <p align="justify">